Dissipation-dispersion analysis of fully-discrete implicit discontinuous Galerkin methods and application to stiff

-This work was partly supported by MUR (Ministry of University and Research) under the PRIN-2022 project on ``High order structure-preserving semi-implicit schemes for hyperbolic equations'' (number 2022JH87B4).\\ This work was carried out within the Ateneo Sapienza project 2023 ``Modeling, numerical treatment of hyperbolic equations and optimal control problems''.\\ GV acknowledge support from PNRR-MUR project ``Italian Research Center on High Performance Computing, Big Data and Quantum Computing''.\\ The authors are members of the INdAM Research National Group of Scientific Computing (INdAM-GNCS).\\ No conflict of interest is extant in the present work.
+This work was partly supported by MUR (Ministry of University and Research) under the PRIN-2022 project on ``High order structure-preserving semi-implicit schemes for hyperbolic equations'' (number 2022JH87B4).\\ This work was carried out within the Ateneo Sapienza Project 2023 ``Modeling, numerical treatment of hyperbolic equations and optimal control problems'' funded by Sapienza University of Rome.\\ GV acknowledge support from PNRR-MUR (Ministry of University and Research) project ``Italian Research Center on High Performance Computing, Big Data and Quantum Computing''.\\ The authors are members of the INdAM Research National Group of Scientific Computing (INdAM-GNCS).